Chad Tracy (baseball manager): Professional career

-Texas Rangers
+Texas Rangers organization (2006–2011)

-Tracy was drafted by the Texas Rangers in the third round (88th overall) of the 2006 Major League Baseball draft.
+The Texas Rangers selected Tracy in the third round, with the 88th overall selection, of the 2006 Major League Baseball draft.
 He made his professional debut with the Spokane Indians of the Low–A Northwest League that season, and was named a Northwest League postseason all-star.

 In 2007, Tracy played for the Clinton LumberKings of the Single–A Midwest League, batting .250 with 14 home runs and 84 RBI in 134 games; defensively, he was primarily a left fielder.
 He was named a mid-season all-star.
 He also played 26 games in the Hawaii Winter Baseball league.
 In 2008, he played for the Bakersfield Blaze of the High–A California League and the Frisco RoughRiders of the Double-A Texas League, batting a combined .296 with 17 home runs and 82 RBI in 130 games, while seeing time as a left fielder, first baseman, and catcher.
 He also played 15 games in the Arizona Fall League.

 Tracy returned to Double-A Frisco in 2009, playing 136 games while batting .279 with 26 home runs and 107 RBI; defensively, he played 81 games as a first baseman.
 He was also named a Texas League postseason all-star.
 In 2010, Tracy played in Triple-A with the Oklahoma City RedHawks, batting .263 with 17 home runs and 55 RBI in 78 games.
 He also played one game with the rookie-league Arizona League Rangers.

 The Rangers invited Tracy to spring training as a non-roster invitee in 2011.
 He spent the season in Triple-A, batting .259 with 26 home runs and 109 RBI in 134 games for the Round Rock Express of the Pacific Coast League (PCL).

-Colorado Rockies
+Other organizations (2012–2014)

 The Colorado Rockies acquired Tracy from the Rangers before the 2012 season, via a trade for pitcher Greg Reynolds, and invited him to spring training.
 He spent the season with the Colorado Springs Sky Sox of the PCL, playing in 133 games while batting .259 with 12 home runs and 82 RBI.
 After the season, Tracy elected to become a free agent.

-Kansas City Royals

 Tracy signed a minor-league contract with the Kansas City Royals prior to the 2013 season.
 In 45 games with the Omaha Royals of the PCL, he batted .187 with 4 home runs and 18 RBI.
 He was released on July 3.

-York Revolution

-He then played 59 games with the York Revolution of the Atlantic League of Professional Baseball, an independent baseball league, batting .289 with 9 home runs and 37 RBIs.
+He then played 59 games with the York Revolution of the Atlantic League of Professional Baseball, an independent baseball league, batting .289 with nine home runs and 37 RBI.

-Baltimore Orioles

-In January 2014, Tracy signed a minor-league contract with the Baltimore Orioles, but did play for their organization.

-York Revolution (second stint)

-He returned to the Revolution, batting .272 with 23 home runs and 97 RBIs during 2014, his final professional season as a player.
+In January 2014, Tracy signed a minor-league contract with the Baltimore Orioles, but did not play for their organization.
+He returned to the Revolution, batting .272 with 23 home runs and 97 RBI during 2014, his final professional season as a player.